astrob3rry/bigdata-project/README.md

 1. Download all the datasets in the Google Drive, together with `metadata.json`, `uscities.csv`, and `uszips.csv` in the `data` folder.

 2. Store all these files in HDFS.
-In our case, we store all the datasets in the `data` directory, while all the other metadata in the root directory under our account folder.
+In our case, we store all the datasets in the `data` directory, while all the other metadata in the root directory under the user’s root folder.

 3. If you do not have the authority to install packages in the cluster, you could download the jar file and the source code for `pydeequ` that we put in the `lib` folder, and then pass them as arguments when you submit your spark job.